 - If you’re staying at a secluded Hyatt resort where you’d naturally spend quite a bit on-property (Andaz Mayakoba, Park Hyatt Maldives, etc.), this could be a great way to limit your out-of-pocket spending

 - If you’re a business traveler who earns more World of Hyatt points than you know what to do with, this could be a great way to enhance stays

 World of Hyatt offers Dining & Spa awards, allowing members to redeem points for dining and spa experiences at most Hyatt properties.
-This has the potential to represent a solid deal.
-Getting 1.54 cents per Hyatt point towards the cost of a purchase is a good redemption, though do factor in the points you’re forgoing, which brings down the redemption value a bit.
+This has the potential to be a solid deal, as getting 1.54 cents per Hyatt point toward the cost of a purchase is a good redemption.
+However, do factor in the points you’re forgoing, which brings down the redemption value a bit.

 While I wouldn’t say this is the best way to redeem Hyatt points, this could be worth it to lower how much cash you’ll pay for a Hyatt stay, especially at a secluded resort where you’re likely to spend most time on-property.